SvenWesterbeek/DeHNSSo/README.md

 The final structure put into the solver contains solver-specific options.
 All of these have default options which will work for most cases.
 The user can choose to change these to improve solver convergence, speed and numerical behaviour if necessary.

 The buffer can be adjusted using the inputs for the starting location (_Opt.xb_) and strength (_Opt.kappa_) as well as the start of the buffer on nonlinear terms (_Opt.nltbufxb_).
 The expected amplitude that a mode needs to have can be adjusted via the option _Opt.Th_.
 Strong inflow amplitudes will likely be damped to improve the odds of converging the nonlinear terms.
 The maximum amplitude that a mode can reach linearly in the first iteration can be adjusted via _Opt.AMAX_.
 The applied damping results in a lower inflow amplitude.
-This amplitude is increased every iteration by a factor suppplied in _Opt.AFg_.
+This amplitude is increased every iteration by rate of  _Opt.AFg_.
 The results of intermediate steps can be saved by supplying the _Opt.Sweep_ parameter with a 1.
+Intermediate results need not be converged to the criterion supplied by _opt.Conv_.
+However, if _Opt.Sweep_ $=1$, the input _Opt.ConvF_ allows the user to specify the required convergence of intermediate spteps as a factor of the final convergence criterion (_Opt.Conv_)

 | Name | Content | Unit | Size |
 | --- | --- | --- | --- |